DanielSmith/alap/docs/core-concepts/protocols.md

 `:loc:40.7,-74.0:5mi:` means "links within 5 miles of this point."
 The `loc` handler parses coordinates and a radius.

 The parser doesn't understand `30d` or `5mi`.
 It just splits on colons and hands the strings to the handler.
-This means new protocols — `:rating:4:5:`, `:lang:en:`, `:author:daniel:` — don't require parser changes.
-You register a handler and you're done.

 ## How it composes